— White Cattle and Black Roofs —

 Role in agrarian traditions

 Pura Agung Gunung Taro occupies a central place in Balinese narratives concerning the origin of agriculture and land opening.
-Markandeya is remembered not only as a religious teacher but as a bearer of knowledge about living in balance with nature—principles that underpin wet-rice cultivation and water management.
+Rsi Markandeya is remembered not only as a religious teacher but as a bearer of knowledge about living in balance with nature—principles that underpin wet-rice cultivation and water management.

 Sacred white cattle

 Taro village is unique in Bali for raising sacred white (albino) cattle.
-These animals are closely associated with Shaivite traditions and with Markandeya’s spiritual legacy.
+These animals are closely associated with Shaivite traditions and with Rsi Markandeya’s spiritual legacy.
 They are considered ritually pure and play an important role in ceremonies connected to fertility, protection, and agricultural cycles.

-Ritual life and ceremonies
+Ritual life and contemporary practice

 Pura Agung Gunung Taro functions as a major regional temple serving surrounding communities.
-It hosts regular odalan(temple anniversary) ceremonies as well as large-scale cycle rituals that draw significant congregations.
+It hosts regular odalan (temple anniversary) ceremonies as well as large-scale cycle rituals that draw significant congregations.
 The temple is a living ritual space, not a static monument.

 South of the temple lies the Mason Elephant Safari Park, home to a herd of elephants rescued from the forests of Sumatra.